TOXIN Injections AND DERMAL FILLERS Alexandria, VA

 - Avoid saunas and steam baths for two weeks post injections.

 Narges is a certified neurotoxin and dermal filler aesthetician with over 13 years of experience in the medical field, 6 of those years as a medical assistant and the other 7 years as a PA.
 She has received extensive neurotoxin and filler training, shadowing, and hands on training to ensure her clients get the best results and service.
-Book a free 15 minute virtual consultation to see how neurotoxin and filler injections may benefit you.
+Book a free 15 minute virtual consultation to see how neurotoxin and filler injections in Alexandria, VA may benefit you.